bsolomon1124/misc/azure/azure_notes.md

 Examples:

 - Limit VM locations to US West Region on the group "Infrastructure Team management group"
-- Provide user access to multiple subscriptions in one sweep: create one role-based access control (RBAC) assignment on the management group
+- Provide user access to multiple subscriptions in one sweep: create one RBAC assignment on the management group

 ### Azure Blueprint